Journera/glutil/README.md

 ## Background

-AWS's Glue Data Catalog is fully-integrated with AWS Athena, an ad-hoc query tool that uses the Hive metastore to build external tables on top of S3 data and PrestoDB to the data with standard SQL.
-Using Glue's Data Catalog with Athena is generally pretty great, but sometimes the two managed services don't play well together, or a configuration mistake was made (e.g. in the Athena table DDL).
+AWS's Glue Data Catalog provides an index of the location and schema of your data across AWS data stores and is used to reference sources and targets for ETL jobs in AWS Glue.
+It is fully-integrated with AWS Athena, an ad-hoc query tool that uses the Hive metastore to build external tables on top of S3 data and PrestoDB to query the data with standard SQL.
+Journera heavily uses Kinesis Firehoses to write data from our platform to S3 in near real-time, Athena for ad-hoc analysis of data on S3, and Glue's serverless engine to execute PySpark ETL jobs on S3 data using the tables defined in the Data Catalog.
+Using the Data Catalog is generally pretty great, but sometimes all of these managed services don't play well together, or a configuration mistake was made (e.g., in a table DDL).
 For those cases, we have these utilities.

-At Journera, our original use case for this project was as a Glue Crawler replacement for adding new partitions to Athena tables, managed with Glue's Data Catalog, that don't use Hive-compliant path structures and for tables built on top of datasets that the Glue Crawler could not crawl.
+At Journera, our original use case for this project was as a Glue Crawler replacement for adding new partitions to tables that don't use Hive-style partitions and for tables built on top of S3 datasets that the Glue Crawler could not successfully parse.
-For the most part this is a workaround, because of current limitations with the Glue Crawler and Terraform, which we use to manage our Kinesis Firehoses, does not support using formatted prefixes with data written in JSON.
+For the most part this is a workaround, because of current limitations with the Glue Crawler and Terraform, which does not support configuring Kinesis Firehoses to write JSON data to S3 using formatted prefixes.

 ## Installation